Mostafa-Mohamed-Atef/CV-Generator/README.md

   - Add adding and downloading buttons
   - make submitting history in which when you submit data you download according to the time old cv still exist
   - make it as MyBooks user may have multiple cvs which he can edit or delete or create new ones
+  - make it pass ATS with high score
+  - HARDER TASK -> add ai to help or suggest while filling data